 The organization can also take advantage of social media.
 Public relations helps with third-party endorsement, which is more believable than advertising.

-Platforms like Google for nonprofits are free, easy to join, and have tons of benefits.
+Platforms like Google are free and easy for nonprofits to join.
+Additionally, they have tons of benefits.